orithena/NoiselessTouchESP32/README.md

 ## Usage

-The `touchRead(pin)` function measures the capacitive input on a touch pin of the ESP32.
+The `touchRead(pin)` function (provided by the ESP32 Arduino Core) measures the capacitive input on a touch pin of the ESP32.
 It returns a value of ~64 (plusminus 10, depending on conditions) when that pin is open, and a value of ~15 (plusminus 10) when that pin is touched by a human.
 Variations of the measurements depend on external factors in the surrounding of the pin and the cable attached to that pin.
-During usage, it should not fluctuate by more than plusminus 1.
+During usage, it should not fluctuate by more than plusminus 1 (if it does, you've got very high capacitive fluctuations in the environment).
 Depending on your interrupts etc, errorneous measurements may come up.

 This library attempts to smooth over errorneous measurements and provide